abhishekgupta3/GUI-Based-Marksheet-Generator/README.md

 ### Instructions to Run

 ##### CLONE
-Clone the repo on you local PC by using `git clone https://github.com/abhishekgupta3/GUI-Based-Marksheet-Generator.git`.
+Clone the repo on your system by using `git clone https://github.com/abhishekgupta3/GUI-Based-Marksheet-Generator.git`.

 Setup project environment with [virtualenv](https://virtualenv.pypa.io) and [pip](https://pip.pypa.io).